 Belinda earned a terminal degree in Fine Art from RIT and a Master’s degree in English from the Ohio State University.
 She has worked in higher education for over 20 years, including 12 years of college classroom teaching in three different colleges at RIT.
 Additionally, she is trained in brain-based learning, Strengths-Based Learning, and Social Justice Mediation.

 Belinda serves as a mentor to graduate students seeking Masters and Ph.D. degrees.
 She also serves on the Board of Directors for the Women’s Foundation of Genesee Valley and is involved with the Rochester Women’s Network.

 Kris’s main role is to provide administrative support for HEOP’s tutoring program and to provide primary and sole administrative support for HEOP admissions.
 In addition, she oversees a high traffic front office for HEOP, I’m First, LSAMP & McNair Scholars Program, Spectrum Support Program, and College Restoration Program.
 She has an AAS from Monroe Community College in Executive Secretarial.
 She’s always worked in the educational field starting with elementary school to catholic school and on to higher education.

-David Benitez is the Assistant Director of Rochester City Scholars & Men of Color, Honor & Ambition (MOCHA) at Rochester Institute of Technology.
+David Benitez is the Associate Director Community Initiatives at Rochester Institute of Technology.
 In his role, he manages students who are accepted into RIT’s Rochester City Scholarship program and are awarded the tuition waiver.
 Benitez also serves as an academic advisor and counselor to students through their academic years until their graduation.